zeze-zeze/TamperAV/README.md

 # TamperAV
 A Demo to tamper 360 Total Security's self protection by patching ObRegisterCallbacks and injecting dll into antivirus process.
 Then use Rootkit to be more sneaky.
+The PoC was tested on Windows 10 1909 and Windows 11 21H2.

 ## Features
 * Patch Register Callback